hobson/hobson.github.io/_posts/2015-06-06-Definition-of-AI-and-a-Big-List-of-Applications.md

+---
+layout: post
+title: AI Solves Problems for Which there are No Known Efficient Solutions
+---

 I'm not a huge fan of the "Daisy AI Podcast" but he often rattles off a lot of interesting information quickly, like in his [2013 podcast](https://daisypodcast.wordpress.com/2013/12/31/artificial-intelligence-introduction-podcast-1/).

 A definition he quoted (but I can't find the source) really struck home for me: